 Hospital-acquired Venous ThromboEmbolism (VTE, blood clots) is the most common preventable cause of in-hospital death.
 Assessing patients’ risk of VTE and bleeding and choosing the appropriate thromboprophylaxis (e.g. medicines and/or compression stockings) for them early in their hospital admission reduces their risk of developing a blood clot.

 COVID-19 is associated with a high risk of VTE among hospitalised patients.
-The HSE has produced a VTE prophylaxis protocol for inpatients aged 16 or over with COVID-19 or medical conditions.
+The HSE has produced an interim guidance: VTE prophylaxis protocol for inpatients aged 16 or over with COVID-19 or medical conditions.
 People with COVID-19 and other high risk groups should receive patient information [Patient alert card].

 The HSE Quality Improvement Division and multidisciplinary teams from 27 adult acute public and voluntary hospitals have completed a year-long improvement collaborative.
 Together, they have achieved a one-third increase in the appropriateness of thromboprophylaxis for their hospital’s in-patients.
 This will both reduce the risk of blood clots (venous thromboembolism, VTE) and minimise harm and waste associated with unnecessary thromboprophylaxis.